LinWeintraub/IoT-Platform/README.md

 IOT-Platform aims to create a comprehensive IoT infrastructure for companies and their products, providing features such as updates, alerts, statistical calculations, proactive maintenance, and optimal device performance.
 The platform is designed using object-oriented principles, SOLID principles, and incorporates various design patterns for a robust and scalable system architecture.

+## Getting Started
+To get started with the IoT Platform, follow these steps:

+1. Clone the repository: git clone https://github.com/LinWeintraub/iot-platform.git
+2. Set up the required dependencies, including the web server, MySQL database and MongoDB database.
+3. Configure the platform settings, such as the database connection details, in the appropriate configuration files.
+4. Build and run the project.

 ## Features
 * **Company and Product Registration:** The platform allows companies to register themselves and their products.
 Company and product details are stored in a MySQL database, enabling seamless management of registered entities.